-Yes / No

-attached Nature of the supporting evidence you are submitting:
+Supporting evidence attached Yes / No Nature of the supporting evidence you are submitting:

+Name(s) and

+organisation(s) of the

+professional(s) providing supporting

+evidence

-Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote otion eing used by the School and LA for the purposes of an app olication for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our priva acy notice which can be devon.gov.uk/privacy/privacy-notices/ Please confirm by s d LA using your personal data as outlined in our privacy notic your consent at any time ,e. roun lave the right to withdraw If you wish to withdraw consent, please contact the LA's Admissions Team at adn exercise any of your rights under the General Data Protection fficer at 01392 383000 or at accesstoinformationsecure protection, visit https://new.devon.gov.uk/accesstoinformatic school.
+Privacy and Data Prote

+ing used by the School and LA for the purposes of an app your personal data will only be used in accordance with

+devon.gov.uk/privacy/privacy-notices/ Please confirm by sd LA using your personal data as outlined in our privacy notices.

+your consent at any time · ·

+consent, please contact the LA's Admissions Team at adnexerners.
+Exercise any of your rights under the General Data Protection

+LA's Data Protection C fficer at 01392 383000 or at accesstoinformationsecure@ devon. gcsx.gov.uk.
+For further

+information about data postition school. rotection, visit https://new.devon.gov.uk/accesstoinformatic on/data-p orotection or contact the

 I confirm that I have submitted a LA Common Application Form.

-Applicant's name Date Please sign here
+Applicant's name Date

+Please sign here

+Diagram and amail th a farma an material their farma to